Skip Navigation LinksRawMilkandRawDairyProducts

 What is unpasteurized ("raw") milk?

 Pasteurization is an important step in getting milk safely from the farm to your table.
 Germs found in the environment can contaminate milk at any point in the production process.
 Most commonly, germs that get into milk come from animal feces (poop).
-Even on the cleanest farms, poop particles are present:
+Even on the cleanest farms, poop particles are found:

 • Illustration of a cow grazing

-On and around the animals' udders
+On and around an animal's udder

 (the part of a cow, goat, or other animal that produces milk)